kent64/blog/content/posts/2020-11-01-portfolio/index.markdown

 To report Pearson coefficient here we say:

 343 student grades at two time intervals, Time 1 G2(M=11.09, SD=3.32) and Time 2 G3(M=11.57, SD=3.28) were investigated.
 A positive Pearson r correlation coefficient of 0.97 was revealed.
-There is a really strong correlation between g2 results and the final grade g3 with t(341) = 70 with a p-value \< 0.001
+There is strong correlation between g2 results and the final grade g3 with t(341) = 70 with a p-value \< 0.001.
+The size of the effect is large.

 ## Correlation (absences and G3)